Countly/countly-sdk-unity/README.md

 10. Rewrite session handling.
 Now session extends only if any input from user is received.
 That prevents session extending in case if mobile device goes to sleep mode when user does not press home button.
 End session when user does not press any input keys.
 Fix session_duration: Use TotalSeconds, not Seconds.
 Fix end session when user press home button,
 11. Add useNumberInSameSession parameter in IEventCountlyService.RecordEventAsync method.
 When useNumberInSameSession = true a segment 'numberInSameSession' will be added to the event.
 This will allow us to analyse how much events occured in same session.
 12. Add setting EnableFirstAppLaunchSegment to CountlyConfigModel and Countly prefab.
 Allows to add a segment 'firstAppLaunch' to any event in first user session.
 Important: If user removes app or all app data from device the 'firstAppLaunch' will be applied because PlayerPrefs is used (take a look at class FirstLaunchAppHelper).
+13. [iOs] Fix build for ios platforms.
+Replace deprecated UnityEngine.Ios.NotificationServices with Unity.Notifications.iOS.
+Integrate Unity Mobile Notifications Package.
+14. [iOs] Use UnityEngine.iOS.Device.advertisingIdentifier as device id.
+It is not possible to use SystemInfo.deviceUniqueIdentifier on iOs platform because it will be changed when player installs a new version of the build.
+Parameter advertisingIdentifier is always constant.

 ## How to set up the project